 Students working online are required to complete an initial skills assessment in a physical HSE preparation classroom.
 Following this assessment, students work online.
 They must return to the physical classroom for post-testing when appropriate.
 The HiSET is not available online.
 However, the test can be taken on computer in the SCC Assessment Center.

 To register for the High School Equivalency Test (HiSET), go to www.hiset.ets.org.
 The HiSET is a computer-based test.
-Registration is online but the test must be taken on a computer at a certified testing center.
+Registration is online, but the test must be taken on a computer at a certified testing center.
 (SCC is a testing center.)
 Registration and testing for the full battery of 5 subject area tests is $95. http://hiset.ets.org/requirements/mo Once your registration fee is paid, you have 12 months to complete all 5 tests.
 Within that 12-month period, test retakes are available for a small fee.
-Test results are immediate on all but the Language Arts-Writing portion.
+Test results appear in your account on the HiSET website within 3-10 business days.
 Students have the option to register and pay for each test separately, but the fees will be higher.
 Please see website for more information. http://hiset.ets.org/take/fees/

 The HiSET website provides a free practice test for each of the 5 subject area tests.
 To take advantage of this free resource, visit http://hiset.ets.org/prepare/overview